andrew/ultimate-awesome/README.md

 - [awesome-conversational-agents](https://github.com/emrecanacikgoz/awesome-conversational-agents) - Awesome paper lists for "A Desideratum for Conversational Agents: Capabilities, Challenges, and Future Directions"".
 - [altctrls-info](https://github.com/enricllagostera/altctrls-info) - A list of resources for creating alternative controllers, playful installations and physical-digital hybrids.
 - [awesome-automotive-radar-slam](https://github.com/fengzealtos/awesome-automotive-radar-slam) - A curated list of automotive radar slam and odometry papers.
-- [awesome-agentic-software-modernization](https://github.com/feststelltaste/awesome-agentic-software-modernization) - A curated list of tools, frameworks, patterns, and research for AI-driven and agentic approaches to modernizing legacy systems.
 - [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.
 - [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
 - [awesome-dev-first-security](https://github.com/hp271/awesome-dev-first-security) - A curated collection of tools and resources for building security with a developer first approach.